 About Caroline Hagen

-I’m a woman on a mission: to shake up the way packaging design gets done, and to help more brand owners get packs that really shine on shelf.
+I’m a woman on a mission: to shake up the way branding and packaging design gets done, and to help more brand owners get packs that really shine on shelf.

 I founded Reach to deliver brilliant packaging design in an innovative way.
 Over the last thirty years or so of working in branding and packaging design I’ve seen what works and what doesn’t.
 Not only in terms of getting brilliant packaging onto shelves, but also in terms of how the design process between clients and agencies is handled.
 My respect for clients and their knowledge has grown.

 The Client Democracy™ approach we’ve developed empowers our clients and delivers outstanding results.

 Work with Reach, and you’ll work with me as the lead consultant and workshop leader.